 If you just want to set one of the relays and don't know the current state

-of the other relay, you can get the state with tf_industrial_dual_relay_get_value()
+of the other relay, you can get the state with tf_industrial_dual_relay_get_value() or you

-can use tf_industrial_dual_relay_set_selected_value()
+can use tf_industrial_dual_relay_set_selected_value().

 All running monoflop timers will be aborted if this function is called.